 - Category: Click & Collect and Home Delivery, Retail, Food & Beverages, Grocers

-- Tags: agave nectar, apple cyder, black eyed peas, brazil nuts, breakfast cereals, brown rice, buckwheat, cashew nuts, chia seeds, chocolate buttons, cleaning products, coconut sugar, couscous, dried fuit, gluten free pasta, hair conditioner, haricot beans, hempseeds, herbs, kamut grain, laundry liquids, lentils, linseed, mung beans, nutritional yeast, oats, omega seed blend, pasta, peanuts, pearl barley, pistachios, plastic free cleaning brushes, pumpkin seeds, quinoa, rye grain, sesame seeds, shampoo, soap bars, spelt grain, spices, sugar, sunflower seeds, tahini, tofu, vegan vegetable stock, walnuts
+- Tags: agave nectar, apple cyder, black eyed peas, brazil nuts, breakfast cereals, brown rice, buckwheat, cashew nuts, chia seeds, chocolate buttons, christmas gifts, cleaning products, coconut sugar, couscous, dried fuit, gluten free pasta, hair conditioner, haricot beans, hempseeds, herbs, kamut grain, laundry liquids, lentils, linseed, mung beans, nutritional yeast, oats, omega seed blend, pasta, peanuts, pearl barley, pistachios, plastic free cleaning brushes, pumpkin seeds, quinoa, rye grain, sesame seeds, shampoo, soap bars, spelt grain, spices, sugar, sunflower seeds, tahini, tofu, vegan vegetable stock, walnuts

 - Area: Knights Hill

 Our mission is to provide an alternative to supermarkets.
 We want to provide environmentally and socially friendly food, locally at affordable prices.
 Our produce is of highest quality and sourced from sustainable and socially fair suppliers to make sure the earth, the suppliers and our customers can live in an improved world.

 We achieve this by using high-quality wholesalers that are co-operatives with responsible environmental policies in place.
 And by providing alternatives to harmful plastic products which includes loose food without packaging, refillable household cleaning solutions and items like toothbrushes and dish scrubbers that are made with eco alternatives that do not drain or pollute the earths resources.